 Gradle provides bash and zsh tab completion support for tasks, options, and Gradle properties through gradle-completion, installed separately.

-Prints Gradle, Groovy, Ant, JVM, and operating system version information.
+Prints Gradle, Groovy, Ant, JVM, and operating system version information and exit without executing any tasks.

 Print out the full (very verbose) stacktrace for any exceptions.
 See also logging options.